never-lang/never-docs/docs/index.md

 ```

-Never modules are searched in the ```bash NEVER_PATH``` environment variable from the first to the last directory.
+Never modules are searched in the ```NEVER_PATH``` environment variable from the first to the last directory.
 First found module is used.

 ```bash
 export NEVER_PATH=.:/usr/local/share/never-lib:/home/smaludzi/never-lib